carpentries-incubator/intro-image-classification-cnn/episodes/06-conclusion.md

 - How do I share my convolutional neural network (CNN)?
 - Where can I find pre-trained models?
+- Is Keras the best library to use?
 - What is a GPU?
+- What else can I do with a CNN?

 ::::::::::::::::::::::::::::::::::::::::::::::::